- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, the Lenovo ThinkSystem ST250 V2 NAS device combines hardware components like hard drives and RAID controllers with specialized software to store and manage data efficiently, providing reliable and accessible storage for organizations.

-Although NAS ThinkSystem ST250 V2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ThinkSystem ST250 V2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -